Romans 7:1-6

 Difference between the Law and sin.
 Jewish believers needed to be free from the Law as well as sin; but there is a great difference between sin and the Law: sin is an evil thing, while the Law is a good thing (“holy, just, and good”, v.12).
 However, even though it is good, it does need to be used for its intended purpose.

-The Principle of the Law’s Dominion being Restricted to Life (v.1)
+The Law’s Dominion is Restricted to a Person’s Lifetime (v.1)

 CHAPTER 7